Category Archives: Uniforms

 Girls can earn badges with their troop and they can earn them on their own.
 You’ll find guides for earning the badges online in the Volunteer Toolkit.

-In addition, girls may earn awards from their own churches and girls can participate in the Presidential Volunteer Service program.
+In addition, girls may earn awards from their church and girls can participate in the Presidential Volunteer Service program.

 The charts below show all of the badges for each level, as of Fall 2020.
 This includes the new badges released on July 21, 2020.